 That’s Susanna Hoffs, of course, the band’s rhythm guitarist and singer – though not, as many assumed, the only lead singer.
 Like the Beatles, each of the Bangles handled vocals.
 “We’re not trying to be in a time tunnel of 1965,” she says elsewhere in the piece.
 “But what feels right to us are probably the same things that made those groups in the Sixties sound good, ‘cause we grew up listening to them.”

-So All Over the Place, the album they were promoting, was actually the first time I heard them – well, not quite.
-Before I bought it, I caught the videos for “Going Down to Liverpool” and “Hero Takes a Fall” (yes, I was one who ogled MTV in its early years).
-They’re what sealed the deal.
-Twenty-eight years later and I’m still a fan, and for the same reasons I was then: the music.
+So All Over the Place, the album they were promoting, was the first time I heard them – well, not quite.
+I actually saw and heard the videos for “Going Down to Liverpool” and “Hero Takes a Fall” on MTV beginning in the spring and summer of ’84, but didn’t buy the album until that fall.
+All these years later and I’m still a fan – and for the same reasons I was then: the music.
 It’s poppy, playful and sweet, but never sickly sweet, sometimes serious and always filled with melodies that can’t be beat.

 Which leads to the point of this post: the new Susanna Hoffs album, Someday, and her recent free EP, Some Summer Days.
 The album is a sublime delight, awash in such halcyon influences as the Beatles, Beach Boys, Burt Bacharach and Dusty Springfield while retaining an original, fresh feel.
 “Picture Me,” for instance, could well be a lost treasure from Dusty in Memphis.
 It features a delectable melody that’s accented by the judicious use of horns, which are akin to whipped cream on top of an already delicious Frappuccino.
-(As the link shows, even stripped to the bare essentials the song is utterly charming.)
-“Picture me like a melody,” she sings near the end in a tender, girlish voice and, if you close your eyes, you’ll do just that.
+“Picture me like a melody,” she sings near the end in a tender voice and, if you close your eyes, you’ll do just that.
 I could rave in similar fashion about the rest of the songs – and I suppose, in a sense, I just did.